Last updated February 26, 2018

 In the WordPress universe, "ecommerce" is often synonymous with WooCommerce.
 WooCommerce is an ecommerce solution that installs into WordPress as a plugin.
 When you see a theme categorized as an "ecommerce" theme it usually means that there is styling for the basic building blocks of an online store, such as multiple and single product pages, a shopping cart page, and checkout pages.
-This theme styling helps to preserve a consistent look and feel across the site.
+This extra styling helps to preserve a consistent look and feel across the site.

 Shoppe is designed to work with WooCommerce.
 It includes a page builder, an AJAX shopping cart, wishlist functionality, lightbox, product search and more.